websdk/vanilla/README.md

 export function component(data){ .. }
 ```

-**Stateless:** Components can always expect that `this` is the DOM node being operated on and the first parameter will be an object with all the state and data <a name="fn1" href="#fn1-more">[1]</a> the component requires to render.
+**Stateless:** Components are just plain old functions.
+It can always expect that `this` is the DOM node being operated on and the first parameter will be an object with all the state and data <a name="fn1" href="#fn1-more">[1]</a> the component requires to render.
 This makes components agnostic as to how or where the first argument is injected, which simplifies testing and allows frameworks to co-ordinate linking state with elements in different ways <a name="fn2" href="#fn2-more">[2]</a>.

 **Idempotent**: For a given dataset, the component should always result in the same representation.
 This means components should be written declaratively. `this.innerHTML = 'Hi!'` is perhaps the simplest example of this, but use of the `innerHTML` is not the most efficient <a name="fn3" href="#fn3-more">[3]</a>.
 A component should not update anything above and beyond it's own scope (`this`).